mustafa-lil-dev/Cine3D/README.md

 ## 🚀 How to Run

 ### Option 1 — VS Code Live Server (Recommended)
-1. Open the `streamflix` folder in VS Code
+1. Open the `cine3d` folder in VS Code
 2. Install the **Live Server** extension (by Ritwick Dey)
 3. Right-click `index.html` → **Open with Live Server**
 4. Site opens at `http://localhost:5500`